1 - 4 August

 While its sister festival in Turin is bustling and reflective of northern Italy’s metropolitan sensibilities, VIVA!
 Festival is a decidedly more southern affair.
 Situated in Locorotondo, or more accurately at the foot of the hill on which the historical town sits, it’s a relaxed, highly social festival, where tickets are cheap, stage clashes are few, and crucially, there’s no music before 9pm most nights, so there’s plenty of time for dinner beforehand.

 Powder and Jon Hopkins were charged with opening proceedings on Thursday night.
-Inspired by the laidback surroundings of Locorotondo, Powder’s set was a largely chilled affair building up organic grooves and layers of guitar solos before reaching a rapturous conclusion with the Ex Voto remix of Enzo Abitable’s Neapolitan anthem, Devozioni Dialetalli.
+Inspired by the laidback surroundings of Locorotondo, Powder’s set was a largely chilled affair building up organic grooves and layers of guitar solos before reaching a rapturous conclusion with the Ex Voto remix of Enzo Avitabile’s Neapolitan anthem, Devozioni Dialettali.
 Jon Hopkins meanwhile opted to debut a new audiovisual show with trademark melodrama with custom animations and cinematic clips projected behind the producer.
 Joined on stage by a pair of dancers, who wielded flashing light sticks like semaphore flags, Hopkins filled the Puglian hills with his gargantuan electro until the small hours of Friday morning.

 For 2019, VIVA! scaled-down its site, focusing on a more curated, finely balanced line-up than previous editions.
 Where last year saw crowds thinly stretched between stages, 2019’s audience, especially at the smaller Masseria Aprile stage, was thriving.